ppy/osu-wiki/news/2023-01-01-osumonthly-6.md

 - Yet another LAN tourney is on the horizon.
 Organized by [Zeus-](https://osu.ppy.sh/users/5464437) with the support of [Boğaziçi University Gaming Club (BUOK)](http://buok.boun.edu.tr/), the very first iteration of **Bosphorus Invitational** aims to gather around some of the best circle clickers within the Turkish community at the border of the magnificent Bosphorus strait where the continents meet, for an epic 1 day showdown of Turkey's best players.
 While the participation is invite-only, feel free to either visit the venue on the 29th or check out the tournament via the [BUOK Twitch channel](https://www.twitch.tv/buoyunkulubu/) to keep the tabs on.
 See more on the details through the [forum post](https://osu.ppy.sh/community/forums/topics/1696844), which is also [available in Turkish](https://osu.ppy.sh/community/forums/topics/1696848)!
 - The [New Beginnings Art Contest](/news/2022-12-24-new-beginnings-voting-open) voting has concluded by the time you are reading this, and should have it's results posted.
 Go and check out all of the wonderful creations from the community, and if you previously put your votes in, check if the creations you voted for have made their way to the top!
-- For those of you who are ***Full Beatmap Nominators*** and have an interest in being a part of the [NAT](https://osu.ppy.sh/wiki/en/People/The_Team/Nomination_Assessment_Team) they are going to be doing some specific osu!
+- For those of you who are ***Full Beatmap Nominators*** and have an interest in being a part of the [NAT](https://osu.ppy.sh/wiki/en/People/The_Team/Nomination_Assessment_Team), they are going to be doing some specific osu!
 BN evaluating where the full BNs are able to "play NAT for a bit" from January 1 - 31, 2023.
 If you are interested, you might want to talk to your local NAT representative.

 ## End word

 As always, thank you for reading this month's edition of osu!monthly.
 We hope that 2022 treated you well and that the new year brings even more splendors.
-If you have any questions, comments, concerns, or want to contribute don't hesitate to say something in the osu!
-Dev discord.
+If you have any questions, comments, concerns, or want to contribute don't hesitate to say something in the osu!dev discord.
 We thank you for an amazing reponse for half of the year and we hope this continues on for many more, it is not without you all creating community content that this cannot happen.
 Thank you, thank you, thank you!

-—XX
+—0x84f, Blushing, Pisapou, Xahlt